Claudiu Târziu

-Claudiu Richard Târziu (born 20 February 1973 in Bacău, Bacău County, Romania) is a Romanian right-wing politician and journalist.
+Claudiu Richard Târziu (born 20 February 1973) is a Romanian right-wing politician and journalist.
 Together with George Simion, he was the co-president of the Alliance for the Union of Romanians (AUR), a political party in Romania that gained popularity after its unexpected high score in the 2020 Romanian legislative election, until 27 March 2022, when Simion was elected as the party's sole president.
-Today, Târziu is still a member of the party, being the president of its CNC.
+Târziu remained a member of the party, being the president of its National Leadership Council (CNC), until his departure from AUR on 9 April 2025.
+On 7 May that year, he became the president of the newly-founded Conservative Action (ACT) party.